HOW TO PLACE WALLPAPER ON THE CORNERS OF WALLS?

 After this, you will see that the overlap is quite visible, so we need to cut that area where they overlap.
 Use a cutter or a blade specially designed for double joints, it will be the best tool.
 With a long ruler or metal profile, create a line in the corner where they intersect and use the utility knife or blade to cut, being careful not to damage the wall.

-Then you will only have to remove the strips of wallpaper on both sides of the corner, which should continue to maintain the pattern if it has been done properly.
-Remove any remaining glue or adhesive paste and it will be perfect.
+"Afterwards, you will only need to remove the strips of wallpaper from both sides of the corner, which should continue to maintain the pattern if done correctly.
+Remove any residue of glue or adhesive paste and it will look perfect."

 When we find the angle towards the outside, you won't have too many problems if you follow the same advice as before.
 Make sure you keep the iron straight and arrange the patterns so they follow their course correctly.